What follows is absolutely real and why medical invoicing can be more troublesome than it need be.

 One of my guys ran an outpatient clinic last Thursday

 The clinic list arrived with me on the following Monday.
 There were 8 patients: 3 initials and 5 follow-ups.

 Within 30 minutes 7 invoices had been produced and delivered to the various insurance companies.
 But that final EIGHTH invoice caused significant issues.
 Why?

-Length of phone call: 11 minutes plus 5 minutes = 16 minutes.
+Length of the phone call: 11 minutes plus 5 minutes = 16 minutes.

 3. A THIRD phone call was made.
 This time to the patient.
 Answer machine so I left a message to call me back.
 He did.
-Patient confirmed it was totally the wrong insurance company.
+The patient confirmed it was totally the wrong insurance company.
 He told me the correct insurance company but did not know his policy number!

 Length of phone call(s) 5 minutes

-4. FOURTH phone call to the second insurance company.
+4. A FOURTH phone call to the second insurance company.
 Placed on hold for TWENTY-THREE minutes!
-Finally get through and I’m advised the correct policy number etc. Invoice raised.
+Finally, get through and I’m advised the correct policy number, etc. Invoice raised.

-Total length of phone calls: 49 – FOURTY NINE MINUTES!!
+The total length of phone calls: 49 – FORTY-NINE MINUTES!!